ticianavalle/2016goals/README.md

 12. The Legend of Zelda Spirit Tracks *playing
 13. The Legend of Zelda Twilight Princess *playing
 14. Sonic Unleashed *playing
-15. Lego The Hobbit *
+15. Prince of Persia Sands of Time *playing
-16. Lego Batman *
+16. Lost in Shadow *

 -------------------